Listen to Associate Professor Dr. Denice Rios Mojica tell you about the Master of Science in Applied Behavior Analysis program.

-The Master of Science degree in Counseling, with an option in Applied Behavior Analysis trains students in the principles, concepts, and application of behavior analysis from within a counseling framework.
+The Master of Science degree in Applied Behavior Analysis trains students in the principles, concepts, and application of behavior analysis from within a counseling framework.
 Special consideration is given to incorporating counseling skills in the application of behavior analysis concepts.
 The program is committed to preparing students to meet national certification standards and to pursue doctoral training in behavior analysis.

 Program Objectives